 - Shepherd’s Purse tincture is the best herb to quickly stop postpartum hemorrhaging.
 Every midwife should have it with her in case an emergency situation arises (you can read about how Motherlove founder Kathryn Higgins used this herb after her daughter’s birth here).

-- After the birth, we recommend using a sitz bath product such as Sitz Bath Spray or Sitz Bath Soak.
+- After the birth, we recommend using a sitz bath product such as Motherlove's Sitz Bath Spray.
 These herbs, yarrow, uva ursi, witch hazel, help soothe the sore perineum, can reduce swelling, and help slow bleeding.

 - Fill a plastic squirt bottle with a strong herbal tea of these same herbs - or use Motherlove's Sitz Bath Spray — to spritz your perineum as you urinate to lessen any burning and soothe soreness.